 Misdemeanor Battery – Domestic Violence

 Misdemeanor battery is often charged in domestic violence situations.
-Generally, if there is any pushing or shoving during a domestic violence situation, a misdemeanor battery charge results.
+Generally speaking, if there is any pushing or shoving during an altercation, a misdemeanor battery charge results.
 Upon more serious injuries, crimes like recklessly endangering safety or substantial battery charges often become involved.
+A DV modifier can be applied to any of these charges.
+But what makes it domestic violence?

 In order to qualify as domestic violence, the crime must include 1) intentional infliction of physical pain, injury, or illness; 2) intentional impairment of physical condition; 3) sexual assault; or 4) a physical act that may cause the victim to reasonably fear imminent engagement of the conduct described in the first 3 situations.
-If battery is charged, it includes the “intentional infliction of physical pain, injury, or illness.”
+A battery charge includes the “intentional infliction of physical pain, injury, or illness.”
 This charge nearly automatically satisfies the definition of domestic violence.

 Domestic violence convictions result in serious collateral consequences.
-For example, a conviction for any domestic violence charge will result in a loss of your right to possess a firearm.
+An example is the fact that you will lose your right to possess a firearm for the rest of your life if you’re convicted of a criminal charge that has a domestic abuse modifier attached to it.
 This ban is permanent.
 It does not go away.

 free consultation client testimonials